sandrinedacruzlab/rna_seq_single_steps/README.md

 Cluster config file: `config/cluster/samtools_stats.yaml`

 Note: Requires pandas to be installed outside of pipeline, which is usually satisfied by a standard snakemake installation.

+### Infer strandedness of an RNA-seq experiment from BAM files with infer_experiment.py

+Runs RSeQC's `infer_experiment.py` over a set of input BAM files to infer the 'strandedness' of the input RNA reads.
+Also requires transcript annotation in BED12 format, which can be generated from a GTF file using the recipe in `single_steps/gtf_to_bed12.smk`.

+See [Documentation](https://rseqc.sourceforge.net/#infer-experiment-py) for interpretation of the output files.
+The following blog posts are also handy for translating the definition to the correct parameter for popular RNA-seq tools - [1](https://rnabio.org/module-09-appendix/0009/12/01/StrandSettings/), [2](https://littlebitofdata.com/en/2017/08/strandness_in_rnaseq/).

+Snakefile: `single_steps/infer_experiment.smk`

+Config file: `config/infer_experiment_config.yaml`

+Cluster config file: `config/cluster/infer_experiment.yaml`

+Command to submit to UCL cluster: `source submit.sh infer_experiment <optional_run_name>`